 Foreign markets also have different clearance and settlement procedures, and in certain markets there have been times when settlements have been unable to keep pace with the volume of securities transactions, making it difficult to conduct such transactions.
-Such delays in settlement could result in temporary periods when a portion of the Fund's assets are uninvested and no return is earned on such assets.
-The inability of the Fund to make intended security purchases due to settlement problems could cause the Fund to miss attractive investment opportunities.
-Inability to dispose of portfolio securities due to settlement problems could result either in losses to the Fund due to subsequent declines in value of the portfolio securities or, if the Fund has entered into a contract to sell the securities, in possible liability to the purchaser.
+Such delays in settlement could result in temporary periods when a portion of the Fund and/or an Underlying Fund's assets are uninvested and no return is earned on such assets.
+The inability of the Fund and/or an Underlying Fund to make intended security purchases due to settlement problems could cause the Fund and/or an Underlying Fund to miss attractive investment opportunities.
+Inability to dispose of portfolio securities due to settlement problems could result either in losses to the Fund and/or an Underlying Fund due to subsequent declines in value of the portfolio securities or, if the Fund and/or an Underlying Fund has entered into a contract to sell the securities, in possible liability to the purchaser.